AlayaNetwork/alaya-devdocs/website/docs/Solidity_Getting_started.md

 ```
 alaya-truffle compile
 ```
-After the command is executed, project directory structure is as follows:
+After the command is executed, the structure of the project directory is as follows:

-- `Build/`: solidity contract directory after compiled
+- `Build/`: The directory where the Solidity contract is compiled

-- `Build/contracts/HelloWorld.json`:the compiled file corresponding with HelloWorld.sol
+- `Build/contracts/HelloWorld.json`: The compiled file corresponding to `HelloWorld.sol`

-### Deploly HelloWorld Contract
+## Deploly HelloWorld Contract

-**Step1.** Create deploy script
+**Step1.** Add the contract deployment script file:

 ```
 cd migrations/ && touch 2_initial_helloworld.js
 ```
-Suggest replacing script  name  with contract name, for example the deploy script  of HelloWorld contract :2_initial_helloworld.js,content is as follows：
+It is recommended to name the deployment script file with the contract name for the sake of subsequent maintenance.
+For example, the deployment script file corresponding to the HelloWorld contract is `2_initial_helloworld.js`, and the content is as follows:
 ```
-const helloWorld = artifacts.require("HelloWorld"); //artifacts.require specify deployment contract
+const helloWorld = artifacts.require("HelloWorld"); //artifacts.require tells aaya-truffle which contract needs to be deployed.
 	module.exports = function(deployer) {
        deployer.deploy(helloWorld); //Failed to deploy contract with parameters, please refer to FAQ
 };
 ```

-**Step2.** Setting config  information for blockchain in truffle-config.js
+**Step2.** Modify the configuration information of `truffle-config.js` in the chain

 ```
 vim truffle-config.js
 ```
-Set blockchain network  info
+Modify the blockchain-related configuration in `truffle-config.js` to the chain configuration of your real connection:

 ```
 networks: {
 	development: {
-       host: "10.1.1.6",     // blockchain server address
+       host: "10.1.1.6",     // Blockchain server host
-       port: 8806,            // server port
+       port: 8806,            // Chain port number
        network_id: "*",       // Any network (default: none)
-       from: "atp1jtfqqqr6436ppj6ccnrh8xjg7qals3ctnnmurp", //the accout address of deploying contract
+       from: "atp1jtfqqqr6436ppj6ccnrh8xjg7qals3ctnnmurp", //The wallet address of the deployment contract account
        gas: 999999,
        gasPrice: 50000000004,
 	},
 }
 ```

 **step3.**  Unlock wallet account

-Enter the alaya-truffle console
+Enter the alaya-truffle console:

 ```
 alaya-truffle console
 ```

-Import the private key (you can skip this step if you have already imported it)
+Import the private key (you can skip this step if you have already imported it):
 ```
 web3.platon.personal.importRawKey("Your wallet private key","Your wallet password");
 ```
-After importing successfully, you will see the address corresponding to the private key as follows：
+You will see the address corresponding to the private key after importing it:
 ```
 'atp1jtfqqqr6436ppj6ccnrh8xjg7qals3ctnnmurp'
 ```